GAGGIUINO/gaggiuino.github.io/docs/learning/user-manual-gen3.md

 - **Steam Temperature [°C]:** Set the default temperature for steaming.
 This setting applies for all profiles.
 - **DreamSteam:** When enabled, fresh water is pumped into the boiler during steaming (Not recommended for machines with bigger boilers, like the Rancilio Silvia).
 - **Temperature Offset [°C]:** If you have a device (e.g. Scathe) that can measure the temperature at the group head/portafilter accurately, you can adjust this value for more accurate brew temperature.
-- **Brew Delta:** The boiler will increase temperature based on flow rate and be allowed to go over 100 °C during the shot, to more quickly transfer heat to the incoming cool water.
+- **Brew Delta:** When enabled, the boiler temperature during shots will increase based on flow rate to more quickly transfer heat to the incoming cool water.
+Higher flow rates during a shot result in higher boiler temperature after the shot, which should settle before pulling the next shot.
 - **Advanced:**
     > [!Warning|style:callout|label:Warning|iconVisibility:visible]
     > Only change these values if you have a non-Gaggia machine.